 Remember, the NCJMM is simply a framework that enables you to better measure a candidate’s clinical judgment abilities.
 The framework is designed to work alongside, rather than replace, the nursing process and other nursing theories/models.

 Consulting NCJMM will help you determine where you can adjust existing content, integrate new practices, and align evaluation methods with clinical judgment in the style of the NGN.

 Read more if you are preparing for the Next Generation NCLEX.

 Look for online teaching and learning platforms, like UWorld Nursing, that provide high-quality NGN-style practice questions, content-rich rationales, and vivid illustrations that can be assigned in a variety of ways to develop your students’ clinical judgment.

 Any resource you use should be doing these four things:

-- Staying up to date with the latest NCSBN NGN updates through the NGN newsletter, conference presentations, and NCSBN webinars
+- Follow the NCSBN for the latest NGN updates as per the NGN newsletter, conference presentations, and webinars.